dapak2002/programming-languages-2022/report.md

 I don't want to limit your creativity, so please get in touch if you have your own ideas.

 - Data Analysis:
-    - Github has an enormous amount of public available data.
+    - Github has an enormous amount of publicly available data.
 If you have experience with data analysis, you can use it to learn more about how programming languages are used.
-For example, look at [GHArchive](https://www.gharchive.org/).
+For example, look at [GitHut](https://githut.info/) and  [GHArchive](https://www.gharchive.org/).
 - Programming:
     - A software package that allows us to benchmark programs in different programming languages and graph the results for comparison.
 (Doesn't need to be developed in Haskell.)
-    - Implementing a calculator in a programming language other than Haskell.
-BFNC can generate abstract syntax trees in a variety of languages.
+    - Implementing an interpreter for some programming language.
+You take inspiration at from [esoteric programming languages](https://en.wikipedia.org/wiki/Esoteric_programming_language) and make your own.
     - Writing an interpreter for LISP.
     - A Haskell project that is related to this course, for example developing software tools for the analysis of string rewriting systems.
-    - Learn a new programming language.
+    - Learn a new programming language, write a tutorial and implement an interesting project.
     - Implement algorithms in LambdaFun that modify data structures on the heap.
 (Programming with pointers.)
     - Programming with infinite lists in Haskell.
-- Theory:
+- Theory (may appeal to math majors):
     - A theorem proving project along the lines of Chapter 2 and 3 of the book [Concrete Semantics](http://concrete-semantics.org/).
     - Exploring Hoare logic in more depth.
     - A math project that explores the category theoretic foundations of programming languages.